NameIsA/NameIsA/README.md

  I'm a collaborator on the ProdigyMathGameHacking repository.

- I can code in JavaScript, HTML, CSS, PHP, and C#, and I've been into web development for about 3 years now.
+ I can code in JavaScript, HTML, CSS, PHP, and C#, and I've been into web development for about 3 (and almost 4!) years now.

- I commonly give opinions on things such as privacy, security, etc. I believe that cybercrime would be much less frequent if people took precuations for their own security.
 </details>

 <details>